The boom and bust cycle is the alternating phases of economic growth and decline. It's another way to describe the

 The boom phase doesn't typically end unless the economy overheats.
 There's too much liquidity in the money supply, leading to inflation.
 As prices rise, irrational exuberance takes hold of investors.
 The growth rate grows above 4% for two or more quarters in a row.

 A stock market crash can cause a recession.
 As stock prices fall, everyone loses confidence in the state of the economy.
 When investors don’t feel confident about the future outlook, they pull out their investments.
-They cut back business activities such as purchasing, hiring, and investing.
+They cut back on business activities such as purchasing, hiring, and investing.

 In the boom phase, strong consumer demand is the leading force.
 Families are confident about the future, so they buy more now.
 They know they'll get better jobs, and their home values and investments will increase in value.
 This demand means companies have to boost supply, which they do by hiring new workers.
 Capital is easily available, so consumers and businesses alike can borrow at low rates.
 That stimulates more demand, creating a virtuous circle of prosperity.

 If demand outstrips supply, the economy can overheat.
 Also, if there's too much capital chasing too few goods, it causes inflation.
 When this happens, investors and businesses try to outperform the market.
 They ignore the risk of bad investments to achieve gain.